 Where xxx.xxx.xxx.xxx is the IP address of Wowza server.
 Please note that if there are several IPs on one network interface, Wowza can only receive SRT stream on the first of the IP addresses.

 Instead of ffmpeg, you can use OBS Studio, vMix, or any other SRT enabled encoder for publishing.

 6. Play HLS stream from Wowza server: ffplay http://xxx.xxx.xxx.xxx:1935/live/srt.stream/playlist.m3u8

 7. Add the stream to auto start list Startup Streams), else it will be not connected upon Wowza service restart.

 An important difference between the SRT publishing process and the RTMP is that the stream must first be created in the Wowza Manager management interface (stream file) and be started on the server (connected).
 While for RTMP publishing it is not necessary to create anything - the stream on the Wowza server is created upon publication by RTMP encoder.

-1. Wowza server is also capable to pull stream from SRT encoder running in the Listner mode.
-In this case, the URI is set to IP and port on the encoder.
-But Rendezvous mode of SRT devices interaction is not supported by Wowza.
+1. Wowza server is not capable to pull stream from SRT encoder running in the Listner mode.
+Rendezvous mode of SRT devices interaction is also not supported by Wowza.